 Storyboard.GetCurrentProgress Method (FrameworkContentElement)

-null if this clock is Stopped, or 0.0 if this clock is active and its Timeline has a Duration of Forever; otherwise, a value between 0.0 and 1.0 that indicates the current progress of this clock within its current iteration.
+Return Valuea null reference (Nothing in Visual Basic) if this clock is Stopped, or 0.0 if this clock is active and its Timeline has a Duration of Forever; otherwise, a value between 0.0 and 1.0 that indicates the current progress of this Clock within its current iteration.
 A value of 0.0 indicates no progress, and a value of 1.0 indicates that the clock is at the end of its current iteration.

 To use this method to retrieve information about a storyboard's clock, the storyboard must be controllable.
 To make a storyboard controllable in code, you must use the appropriate overload of the storyboard's Begin method and specify true to make it controllable.
-For an example, see How to: Control a Storyboard After It Starts.
+See How to: Control a Storyboard After It Starts for an example.